 Ever since I saw the very first web browser by Tim Berners-Lee I’ve been fascinated by the web.
 I love web standards and open source.
 Currently I run HTML5test.com, created WhichBrowser and I regularly speak at conferences.
-I am also chairman of the Fronteers Conference committee.
-Follow me on Twitter at @html5test.
+I am also part of the Fronteers Conference committee.
+Follow me on Bluesky at @html5test.com and on Mastodon at @[email protected].

 Upcoming talks